Swan Hennessy: A Composer to Rediscover

 Hennessy and his family, re-joined by his father, went into exile in Switzerland during World War I and did not return before Michael D. Hennessy had died there in August 1919.
 Again, he hardly composed anything for five years – a second ‘gap’ in his career’ – , and when he returned his output focused on his own brand of musical Celticism.
 For his last ten years, he mainly composed chamber music, and most of this comes with epithets like ‘celtique’, ‘irlandais’, or ‘gaélique’.
 In these works he rarely uses traditional music, but recreates typical melodic curves of Irish or Breton traditional music.
 For Hennessy, this type of repertoire was a welcome solution to the problem of contemporary harmony.
 He was an outspoken opponent of Arnold Schoenberg and his principles, often on the brink of polemics, but always emphasising the importance of nature and human emotions which he sought to emulate in his music and which he missed in the avant-garde of his time.
 Identifying with his Irish heritage, and joining a group of like-minded Breton composers in Paris, this became a stylistic guidance as well as an emotional identity.

-Hennessy, who was friendly with Ravel, Roussel and Gershwin, but mainly mixed with Breton composers like Maurice Duhamel, Paul Le Flem, Paul Ladmirault, Louis Vuillemin, etc., was a household name in the Paris of his time – frequently performed and broadcast, also for about ten years after his unexpected death on 26 October 1929.
-Then came the next World War, and his reputation was one of the many fatalities.
+Hennessy, who was friendly with Ravel, Roussel and Gershwin, but mainly mixed with Breton composers like Guy Ropartz, Maurice Duhamel, Paul Le Flem, Paul Ladmirault, Louis Vuillemin, etc., was quite well-known in the Paris of his time – frequently performed and broadcast, also for about ten years after his unexpected death on 26 October 1929.
+Then came the next World War, and with it, he fell into oblivion and has not been rediscovered since, except for some of his chamber music.

 Why is Swan Hennessy so forgotten today?
 One of the reasons is that he never composed any large-scale music: he never wrote anything requiring more than five performers (no orchestral music, no operas, etc.).
 Another reason certainly is that he did not create headlines as a modernist, which seems to have been a prerequisite for reputation after 1950.
 Finally, he was never claimed as one of their own in either France, the United States or Ireland.
 He lived in France, but was not French.
 He was born in the USA, but did not spend any of his adult years there.
 He identified with Ireland, but was not part of the musical scene there either (although during the 1920s he was much better known there than today).
 He was a truly global citizen with music of both French and Irish interest, with a repertoire that is waiting for singers, pianists and chamber musicians to explore.